tcaiazzi/kathara-trex-labs/README.md

 - [base_scenario](astf/base_scenario): a simple network scenario composed by three devices.
 It deploys a TRex server on a node and a TRex client on another, using the interactive API to generate http traffic between them.

+- [simple_fat_tree](astf/simple_fat_tree): a network scenario to test the data-plane of a simple fat-tree data center composed of two pods and ten switches.
+The fat-tree uses a BGP control-plane implemented using FRRouting to exchange routes among nodes.